-The Company may realise interest income on the loans granted in connection with the operation and governance of the holding, or dividend income on its shareholder investments; in previous years, these were treated as revenue relating to the core activity of holding management.
-From 1 January 2021, however, in line with the requirements in IFRS 15 Revenue from Contracts with Customers, these are no longer considered income from ordinary course of business and accordingly, the interest and dividend income received from related parties are presented - both in the reporting period and the base period - under income from financial transactions.
+The Company may realize interest income on the loans granted in connection with the operation and management of the holding, or dividend income on its shareholder investments.
+Relating to the core activity of holding management, these are not considered income from ordinary course of business during the reporting period, in line with the requirements in IFRS 15 Revenue from Contracts with Customers.
+Accordingly, the interest and dividend income received from related parties are presented - both in the reporting period and the base period - under income from financial transactions.

 The Company does not regard such interest and dividend income as income from ordinary course of business - i.e. it does not treat them as sales revenues - but recognises them under income from financial transactions.